 Birthe Anders is a Senior Fellow at the Harvard Humanitarian Initiative and holds a PhD in War Studies from the Department of War Studies, King’s College London.
 Her research focuses on private military and security companies, civil-military relations, and the security of aid workers.

 Max Brooks is the best-selling author of World War Z. He speaks regularly to military audiences to encourage mental agility and flexibility for problem solvers and leaders, writes widely on security and the military, and is also the author of the graphic novel The Harlem Hellfighters, which chronicles the little-known story of the first African-American regiment mustered to fight in WWI.

 Matt Cavanaugh is an active duty US Army strategist with global experience and assignments ranging from the Pentagon to Korea and West Point to the Middle East.
-He is a Term Member with the Council on Foreign Relations, a Founding Member of the Military Writers Guild, and is a Non-Resident Fellow and co-founder of the Modern War Institute at West Point.
+He is a Term Member with the Council on Foreign Relations, a Founding Member of the Military Writers Guild, and is a co-founder of the Modern War Institute at West Point.
 His writings have been featured in the New York Times, Washington Post, and Wall Street Journal, among other outlets.